Marathon US hearings to decide fate of COVID shots for tots | WTOP News

 MODERNA’S PLAN FOR THE LITTLEST

 Moderna is seeking FDA clearance for two shots, each a quarter of its adult dose, given about four weeks apart for kids younger than 6.
-(Moderna tested slightly different age groups than Pfizer.)
+(Moderna tested a slightly different age limit than Pfizer.)

 The FDA currently allows Moderna’s vaccine to be used only in adults.
-But some countries allow full-size doses for teens and half-size shots for kids ages 6 to 11.
+But some countries allow two full-size doses for teens and half-size shots for kids ages 6 to 11 — which Moderna also hopes to offer in the U.S.

 MAKING THEIR CASE